 Alleged violations may be reported to Office of Human Resources or to the Office of the Dean of the College.
-In consultation with the Information Resources Council (IRC) and a representative of the Faculty Senate, if applicable, these offices will determine whether a violation has occurred and may assess penalties, for instance, a temporary loss of privileges for posting to Bard email lists or a temporary removal from the Bard campus network.
+In consultation with the Information Resources Council and, as appropriate, a representative of the Faculty Senate or the office of the Vice President for Administration, these offices will determine whether a violation has occurred and may assess penalties, for instance, a temporary loss of privileges for posting to Bard email lists or a temporary removal from the Bard campus network.
 Decisions about alleged violations will be made in a timely fashion, which in most cases will be within 10 business days.
 Violations that are not penalized are still considered violations.
 While alleged violations are being investigated, temporary email access limits may be imposed on the alleged violator, depending upon the circumstances.

 Violators may appeal their penalty by submitting their appeal in writing to the appropriate campus office.
-Appeals will be reviewed by the Vice President for Administration in a timely fashion, which in most cases will be within 5 business days.
+Appeals will be reviewed by the Vice President for Administration and Finance in a timely fashion, which in most cases will be within 5 business days.
 Violations are cumulative for an employee's entire time of employment at the College.